We Manage Risk For You

 You can afford to take more risk in your early and middle working years because you have more time to recover from a bad performance year.
 Your tolerance for risk gradually declines as you approach target dates.
-It is more important to stabilize the value of your assets.
+It becomes increasingly important to stabilize the value of your assets.

-Our investment team manages this risk for you by providing a diversified global investment management service that automatically reduces your exposure to risk as you approach important target dates.
+Our investment team manages this risk for you by providing diversified global investment management services that automatically reduces your exposure to risk as you approach important target dates.

 Risk Exposure (Transition Years)

-Your single biggest risk is the performance of your assets for the years immediately before and after your target date (retirement).
+Your single biggest risk is the performance of your assets for the years immediately before and after your target date (retirement year).
 We call this the Risk Zone.
 You have accumulated a large amount of assets so you have a lot to lose in a bad market.